 Your test scores are just one piece of your application.
 We consider your scores within the context of factors such as the resources available to you, the educational systems within your university and country, etc.

 In response to the COVID-19 pandemic, we are accepting test scores for the official online GMAT and GRE exams.
 Tests must be taken before the deadline date of the application round in which you plan to apply.
 Scores from tests taken after the deadline date will not be considered.
-You must self-report your scores on your application in addition to having the official scores sent via the score reporting center.
+You must self-report your scores on your application and send us your official scores via the score reporting center.
 Official scores may arrive after the deadline date.

 There is no minimum GMAT or GRE score requirement for graduate study at Stanford, and we accept students with a wide range of scores.
 Please see the class profile for the range and average test scores.